 What Pans are Safe For the Broiler?

-The broiler is essentially a super-heated grill that cooks food from above.
-The heat can be confusing because it comes from underneath your pan or dish but is not in contact with it.
+Broilers are super-heated grills that cook food from above.
+Heat from underneath your skillet or dish is confusing because it is not in touch with it.

 Here is a list of some materials that you can use under your broiler: